 My two trips took place during the second half of January and the first half of February and those experiences brought quite an array of weather and ski conditions.

 The first trip from February 4th through the 17th, 2016 brought one clear day, two rainy days, one zero-visibility day, and multiple powder days.
 This trip showed that even though it seems like it never stops snowing on Hokkaido, the weather can change and provide less-than-ideal ski conditions.

 The second trip from January 20th through February 4th, 2018 was one I'll never forget.
 This two-week period provided us with nearly five feet of fresh snow across the Niseko region and ended with two clear and windless days.
-I knew the weather pattern was ideal when looking at the forecasts but it was always important to keep my expectations in check and hope for best.
+I knew the weather pattern was ideal when looking at the forecast but it was always important to keep my expectations in check and hope for the best.

 OpenSnow is home to 10-Day Forecasts for every ski area on Hokkaido and the rest of Japan.
-But unlike North America, only a few of the areas report snow totals so keep an eye on Niseko Avalanche Information and Snow Japan for the latest snow report updates
+But unlike North America, only a few of the areas report snow totals so keep an eye on Niseko Avalanche Information and Snow Japan for the latest snow report updates.

 There are 98 ski areas located across the entire island of Hokkaido.

 Lift tickets are typically $30-50 USD for a full day but you can also purchase 3-hour, 4-hour, and 6-hour lift tickets at most resorts.
 The 3-4 hour lift ticket option is great if you have the energy to ski the resort in the morning and take a few backcountry laps in the afternoon!